 Rotating shifts tend to be longer than the standard eight hours.
 This means that employees often think twice about bailing at the eleventh hour, as it translates to a smaller paycheck.

 Attracting talent and minimising turnover

 The concept of shift work is incredibly appealing to some workers, particularly those that value flexibility.
-Companies that restrict their staff to orthodox hours often lose out on top talent, or find themselves continually replacing staff.
+Companies that restrict their staff to more traditional hours often lose out on top talent or find themselves continually replacing staff.

 For example, a juice bar may want to recruit young energetic staff, with university students fitting the bill perfectly.
 While it’s unlikely students will want to commit to set shifts, a rotating roster will be successful in attracting and retaining top talent.

 Rotating schedules allow for longer shifts, which ultimately minimises the number of staff turnovers per day.
 This minimises the risk of miscommunications and mistakes and keeps productivity consistently high.

 When a workplace limits itself to a Team A and Team B scenario, relationships can quickly become negative.
 The divisive environment can create a “pass the blame” attitude, which promotes laziness and inefficiency.

 In contrast, rotating rosters create cohesive teams, encourage accountability and motivate crews to carry out comprehensive handovers.

 Reduced shift adaptation time